Firmament-Autopilot/FMT-DOCS/docs/introduction/logging.md

 ## Logging

-The purpose of the logging system is to provide the user with facilities to log information and to retrieve it later on.
-FMT logging system supports three kinds of log to empower the debug capability.
+The aim of the logging system is to equip users with the means to record data and retrieve it at a later stage.
+To enhance its debugging capability, the FMT logging system features three types of logs, namely **Boot Log**, **Text Log**, and **Data Log**.
+This feature enables developers to conduct efficient and effective debugging operations by examining the relevant log file and detecting the underlying issues.

 ### Boot Log